Jim McKenny

-James Claude "Howie" McKenny (born December 1, 1946) is a Canadian retired broadcaster and retired professional ice hockey player.
+James Claude "Howie" McKenny (born December 1, 1946) is a Canadian former professional ice hockey player and broadcaster.

-Playing as a defenceman, he appeared in 604 NHL regular season games between the Toronto Maple Leafs (594) and Minnesota North Stars (10), including 37 playoff games for the Leafs, and was known by the nickname of 'Howie' due to a resemblance to Howie Young.
+As a defenceman, McKenny played in the National Hockey League from 1966 to 1978, mostly for the Toronto Maple Leafs, in addition to a short tenure with the Minnesota North Stars.
+His nickname "Howie" is due to a resemblance to Howie Young.
 Known for witty one-liners, McKenny once said of professional ice hockey that "half the game is mental, the other half is being mental".

 After retiring from playing hockey, McKenny settled in Toronto where he began a career in broadcasting, most notably working as a local television sports reporter on Citytv from 1984 until 2010.

-Junior career
+Junior hockey career

-Jim McKenny was born in Ottawa, Ontario.
-McKenny played with the Neil McNeil Maroons of the Metro Junior A league in 1962–63.
+Born in Ottawa, Ontario, McKenny played with the Neil McNeil Maroons of the Metro Junior A league in 1962–63.
 When the league folded in 1963, McKenny transferred to the Ontario Hockey Association's Toronto Marlboros who won the Memorial Cup in 1964.

 As a junior, McKenny was considered by many scouts as the second-best defenceman prospect after Bobby Orr.

 In later years, McKenny spoke openly of his personal life and career being negatively affected by periods of alcoholism developed during his teenage years.